-- meet general college admission requirements; - have a minimum ACT score of 18 (15 if taken before October 28, 1989) if entering college for the first time OR a minimum ACT score of 16 to17 (12 to14 if taken before October 28, 1989) and have completed at least 12 semester hours with a "C" average or better in courses approved by the PTA Program; and - take entrance test at the applicant's own expense.
+- meet general college admission requirements; - have a minimum ACT composite score of 18 (15 if taken before October 28, 1989) if entering college for the first time OR a minimum ACT composite score of 16 to 17 (12 to 14 if taken before October 28, 1989) and have completed at least 12 semester hours with a "C" average or better in courses approved by the PTA Program.
+Completion of the science section of the ACT is required for admission. - take entrance test at the applicant's own expense.
 Must be submitted within application deadline, can only be taken 2 times 45 days apart during the application year and cannot be older than 18 months of the application deadline - must be 18 at start of program